6sense vs Demandbase

 Core strength

-Predictive intent & ABM orchestration
+Predictive intent and ABM orchestration

-B2B advertising & buying groups
+B2B advertising and buying groups

 Comprehensive data + GTM intelligence